Jiangyiqun/COMP9331_Socket/lab5/Lab5.md

 - it start to grow exponentially before reach the threhold
 - after that, it start to increase linearly

-## Question 2:What is the average throughput of TCP in this case? (both in number of packets per second and bps)
+## Question 2: What is the average throughput of TCP in this case? (both in number of packets per second and bps)
 ![](./q1_throughput.png)

 - 190 packets/second